RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step2.md

 The elements in the actions file, are:
 - actionType.
 In this case ONS (Oracle Notification Services).
 Other options are FAAS (see Step 3), and OSS (Streaming).
 - description.
 A brief description of what the actions is going to perform
 - isEnabled.
-If you cand to enable it as it is created, you can use true, if not, use false
+If you want to enable it as it is created, you can use true, if not, use false
 - topicId.
 You need to get the topicId from the previous step (Step 2)

 (In this step we will use Notifications, but in the up coming steps you will test the Functions option).